resbaz/nectar-cloud-lessons/README.md

 * [ChecklistCreatingASecurityGroup.pdf](Lesson_II/ChecklistCreatingASecurityGroup.pdf)
 * [ChecklistStartingAnInstance.pdf](Lesson_II/ChecklistStartingAnInstance.pdf)

+It would be helpful if each participant also received a printed copy of each of the checklists, and a printed copy of the extension challenge for them to take away to work on if they don't complete the tasks during the lesson.

-## Extension Challenge
+## Extension challenge

 There is also a set of extension challenges, should time permit: [ExtraChallenges.md](Extension/ExtraChallenges.md).
 These cover connecting to the VM.

-## Delivering the Lesson

-The lessons assume that participants have both red and green coloured sticky notes and cards lettered from "A" through to "E" (in the style of Software Carpentry).
-These are used to answer questions and to show distress if the students aren't keeping up.

-It would be helpful if each participant also received a printed copy of each of the checklists, and a printed copy of the extension challenge for them to take away to work on if they don't complete the tasks during the lesson.

-## Thoughts After Delivering the Two Lessons
+## Thoughts after delivering the first two lessons as a 1.45 hour workshop.

-### The Questions
+### The questions

 The sticky notes as a token of progress didn't work that well.
 People would leave them up after prior exercises, and not take them down when starting new ones.
 This is after three days of using them!
 Either I was out of sync with the